ARA General Belgrano: Argentine response

 On 3 May 1982, Argentina's Chancellery released a statement in the name of the Argentinian government that read:

 Legal situation

 Neither the United Kingdom nor Argentina declared war during the conflict.
-Combat was confined to the area around and on the Falkland Islands and South Georgia.
+Combat was confined to the Falkland Islands, South Georgia, and the surrounding area.
 General Belgrano was sunk outside the 200 nmi total exclusion zone around the Falklands, delimited by the UK.
-Through a message passed via the Swiss Embassy in Buenos Aires to the Argentine government on 23 April, the UK made clear that it no longer considered the 200-mile (370 km) exclusion zone as the limit of its military action.
+Through a message passed via the Swiss Embassy in Buenos Aires to the Argentine government on 23 April, the UK had made clear that it no longer considered the 200-mile (370 km) exclusion zone as the limit of its military action.
 The message read: